 "You're braver than you believe, stronger than you seem, and smarter than you think!"
 Winnie the Pooh

-Keiki Care Kits
+Keiki Care Kits (Project completed)

 Our Goal

 Yes!
-You can HELP!
+You can HELP!b (Project closed)

 Parts and Pieces

-EACH Keiki Care Kit contains: 1.)
+EACH Keiki Care Kit contained: 1.)
 YELLOW BAG (small size from Don Quijote store) -- $1.99 each.
 They are waterproof and sturdy and the kids can reuse them to hold soap or shampoo etc in the community shower.
 2.)
 MAC & CHEESE X 2: Single servings, prepackaged in a bowl that can be cooked in the microwave and eaten directly from the bowl.
 No pot or pan needed and room comes with a microwave.
 3.)
 MANDARIN ORANGES X 2: Single servings, can be a something similar (pudding etc. but not chocolate due to possible mess).
 4.)
 JUICE: Single serving, can be water or shelf stable milk.
 5.)
 APPLE SAUCE: Single serving 6.)
 GUMMY BEARS: Single serving, can be similar treat (cookies!).
 7.)
 SPORK: Utensil for immediate use.
 8.)
 WASH CLOTH 9.)
 MINI HORSE STUFFED ANIMAL 10.)
 MAHALO MINI COLORING BOOK 11.)
-BOX of CRAYONS: Currently sponsored by the shelter as they previously received a large donation of crayons.
+BOX of CRAYONS: Were sponsored by the shelter as they previously received a large donation of crayons.
 MAHALO!!

 What is the difference between a pony and a miniature horse?